So, you want to speak English well?

-Let’s discuss some common English grammar mistakes for ESL learners, and how to overcome them.
+In the meantime, let’s discuss some common English grammar mistakes for ESL learners, and how to overcome them.
 Once you understand the grammatical rules behind these top 10 ESL English grammar mistakes, you’ll be more likely to use these structures correctly in the future.

 Top 10 ESL English Grammar Mistakes and How to Overcome Them

 Deciding when to use “may” rather than “might” can be tricky because the difference between these two verbs is quite small.
 They both indicate that something is possible, but “might” suggests slightly more uncertainty than “may”.